ITwenzyI/ItwenzyI/README.md

 - Learn Python deeply during semester break
 - Start with TryHackMe and practical security challenges

-🔗 I'm always looking to learn more and build cool things – feel free to check out my repositories!
+🔗 I'm always looking to learn more and build cool things, so feel free to check out my repositories!

 ---